 A book called Innovating is currently on display in the window of the MIT bookstore.
-It looked on point to Bizgenics so picked it up and happy to find that our Bizgenics approach is in complete alignment with the innovation theories forwarded by Innovating.
-It was like walking by a church, hearing the music, entering, staying for the whole sermon and joining the choir.
+It looked on point to Bizgenics, so I picked it up and was happy to find that the Bizgenics approach is in alignment with the innovation theories forwarded by Innovating.

 Most exciting was the observation by author Luis Perez-Breva that a business starts from a hunch that’s reformed into a real world problem with an associated solution.
 Interesting and brilliant!
 How many times have we heard that an inventor has a technology looking for a problem to solve.
 Without the frame of a problem, you simply don’t have a business to pursue.

 Taking hunch theory a step further, it occurs to me that all essential themes of business start from a hunch and as they are verified, validated, vetted and woven together to create a consistent whole, such hunches turn into the actual strategies of a business.
 From hunch to strategy.
 Thank you Professor Perez-Breva, it’s now baked into Bizgenics’ business innovation framework.